Destiny-02/P4P/src/paper3Questions/README.md

 # 3 Questions

-This folder contains the `paper3Questions.py` script, which can be used to calculate the answers to the 3 questions asked in the paper [On the Use of Domain Terms in Source Code](https://ieeexplore-ieee-org.ezproxy.auckland.ac.nz/document/4556123).
+This folder contains a script, which can be used to calculate the answers to the 3 questions asked in the paper [On the Use of Domain Terms in Source Code](https://ieeexplore-ieee-org.ezproxy.auckland.ac.nz/document/4556123).

 More specifically,